haer0248/catpalm-wiki-v2/docs/en_us/item/particle_block.md

 ---

 ## Use
-Right-click after placing to change color.，
+Right-click after placing to change color.

 <table>
     <tr>